qupath/qupath-docs/docs/advanced/stardist.rst

 QuPath's current early StarDist support is **only available by scripting** and is rather limited in terms of reporting progress.
 You can run it and... wait.

-The following script applies the *he_heavy_augment* StarDist model to a brightfield H&E image:
+The following script applies the *he_heavy_augment.pb* StarDist model to a brightfield H&E image:

 .. code-block:: groovy

   import qupath.ext.stardist.StarDist2D

-  // Specify the model directory (you will need to change this!) var pathModel = '/path/to/he_heavy_augment.pb'
+  // Specify the model file (you will need to change this!) var pathModel = '/path/to/he_heavy_augment.pb'

   var stardist = StarDist2D.builder(pathModel)